-Prerequisites: At a minimum, experience in photo composition and confidence with camera.
+Prerequisites: At a minimum, experience with photo composition and confidence using your camera

 Internationally published landscape photographer Mike MacDonald teaches his unique ideas and techniques for creating emotionally evocative images in this 2-session hands-on landscape photography workshop.
 And, you will also receive a beautiful book of the lecture materials with color illustrations.

-Charlie from Darien, Illinois writes, “Mike has identified many of the photographic elements and techniques which have contributed to his own personal success, and has integrated these into the Creative Eye Workshops.
+Charlie from San Francisco writes, “Mike has identified many of the photographic elements and techniques which have contributed to his own personal success, and has integrated these into the Creative Eye Workshops.
 This professional insight coupled which his unbridled enthusiasm and passion make these workshops both a rewarding and exhilarating experience.
 Regardless of your level of experience, you can’t wait to grab your camera and to try these shared techniques and ideas out.”

 The natural landscape is the most difficult subject to photograph.
 Why?
 Because, the landscape does not consist of just one subject in a single plane of focus.
 The landscape is a complex, three-dimensional drama filled with a diverse cast of characters.
 You must become the producer, director, casting agent, and the photographer.
 It is your job to assemble a poignant, compelling, and emotionally evocative story out of the sublime world of chaos before your eyes.
 And, this story must be conveyed through a single, well-organized, two-dimensional image.
 (Gift Cards for this class are available.)

 You must determine what the story is, and you must decide on which characters to cast and which roles they’ll play.
 Your characters can be flowers and trees, the sky and the clouds, and the ripples in the sand.
 But just as often, your characters are color, texture, light and shadows, This is what makes natural landscape photography so challenging and rewarding.
 And these are the topics that Mike addresses in this ground-breaking workshop.
 He provides solutions to the problems that he’s faced in telling the visual story of the challenging, flat natural landscapes of the Chicago region.